 Graduate Students and Pre-docs

 Naturally, this is not a job to manage as a single person.
-The LDI Replication Lab has had the participation of six graduate students, and three pre-docs.
+The LDI Replication Lab has had the participation of seven graduate students, and three pre-docs.
 Both prior pre-docs have gone on to do an economics Ph.D. program.

 Impact elsewhere